8 shows from across the pond: Broadway to the West End

 Making its West End premiere in January 2019 at the Phoenix Theatre, Come From Away shares the real-life events of 7,000 air passengers who were grounded in Canada after 9/11.
 A story of how a Newfoundland community welcomed the world with open arms, the show features 12 cast members who play 84 characters between them.
 Listen to the soothing folk-rock score and fall in love with a musical not about 9/11 but about the good spirit of the residents of Gander on 9/12 and beyond. listen to the soothing folk-rock score and fall for the heartwarming Canadian spirit in this musical with an inspirational story.

 Charting the life of founding father Alexander Hamilton, Lin-Manuel Miranda has dramatised the American Revolution into a global phenomenon.
-Hamilton was inspired by Ron Chernow’s biography on the revolutionary, and the musical details his life story from meeting the Schuyler Sisters, fighting at the Battle of Yorktown and an intimate moment with Maria Reynolds.
-Winner of 11 Tony Awards and seven Olivier Awards, the man on the $10 bill has never be
+Hamilton was inspired by Ron Chernow’s biography on the revolutionary, and the musical details his life story from meeting the Schuyler Sisters, fighting at the Battle of Yorktown and an intimate moment with Maria Reynolds, the show has won 11 Tony Awards and seven Olivier Awards.

 It’s not just Broadway to the West End.
 Find out more about shows from the West End to Broadway with our list of the best shows that have gone across the pond.